Quantum Polymorphisms and the Complexity of Quantum Constraint Satisfaction: Introduction

-In 1971, Cook's introduction of $\NP$-completeness~\cite{cook1971complexity} provided a way to mathematically assess the inherent hardness of computational problems.
-Boolean satisfiability, graph colouring, linear equations over finite fields, and many other computatational problems of a seemingly distinct nature systematically began to fall into either the polynomial-time solvable or the $\NP$-complete buckets~\cite{Karp72}, while intermediate complexity turned out to be a rarer phenomenon~\cite{ladner1975structure}.
-This fact soon sparked the hypothesis that the broad, natural class of computational problems involving satisfaction of constraints over finite alphabets---collectively known as (finite-domain) CSPs and encompassing the aforementioned problems and many others---could never exhibit the unnatural intermediate behaviour. `$\operatorname{P}$ vs. $\NP$-complete' dichotomies for fragments of CSPs started to emerge, primary examples being Schaefer's~\cite{Schaefer78:stoc} and Hell--Ne\v{s}et\v{r}il's~\cite{HellN90} dichotomies for Boolean and graph CSPs, respectively.
+Limiting the strategies to unentangled quantum states collapses the quantum CSP to its classical counterpart, the \textit{constraint satisfaction problem} (CSP).
+The classical CSP is easily shown to be solvable in non-deterministic polynomial time.
+On the other hand, it was proved in~\cite{slofstra2019set} that the quantum CSP problem is undecidable---in fact, as a consequence of the \MIP=\RE\ theorem~\cite{ji2021mip}, it remains undecidable even in its \textit{gapped} version.
+In both the classical and quantum settings, restricting the constraint systems in the game to conjunctions of clauses belonging to some specific language can make the problem strictly easier.
+For example, for classical CSPs, if all constraints are XOR or Horn-SAT clauses, the problem is easily seen to be in $\mathsf{P}$, while if they are expressive enough to capture $3$-colouring or $3$-SAT, the problem is $\NP$-complete.
+Historically, the apparent lack of problems of this type having intermediate complexity sparked the hypothesis that such dichotomy could, in fact, extend to the whole class of \textit{finite-domain} CSPs.\footnote{The complexity behaviour of infinite-domain CSPs is much wilder (see, e.g.~\cite{SymmetriesNotEnough}).
+However, a dichotomy has been conjectured for a large class of infinite-domain CSPs with a finite description~\cite{BPP}; see~\cite{SmoothApproximations} for a recent article about the progress on the conjecture.} `$\operatorname{P}$ vs.\ $\NP$-complete' dichotomies for fragments of CSPs started to emerge, primary examples being Schaefer's~\cite{Schaefer78:stoc} and Hell--Ne\v{s}et\v{r}il's~\cite{HellN90} dichotomies for Boolean and undirected graph CSPs, respectively.
 However, a \textit{unified} framework for approaching the \textit{CSP Dichotomy Conjecture}~\cite{Feder98:monotone} only emerged at the turn of the century, with the foundational line of work initiated by Jeavons, Cohen, and Gyssens that became known as the \textit{(universal-)algebraic approach to CSPs}~\cite{Jeavons97:closure,Jeavons98:algebraic}.
 By lifting CSP theory from the realm of Turing machines and reductions to that of algebra, the study of \textit{polymorphism clones}---universal-algebraic objects capturing high-order invariance properties of CSP solutions---provided a clearer viewpoint on the CSP complexity landscape, and it eventually culminated with the positive resolution of the conjecture by Bulatov~\cite{Bulatov17:focs} and, independently, Zhuk~\cite{Zhuk17_FOCS,Zhuk20:jacm} in 2017.
+In the case of quantum CSPs, the complexity landscape is much less understood.
+While there are various examples of constraint classes for which the quantum CSP is undecidable~\cite{slofstra2019set,ji2021mip,harris2024universality,AtseriasKS19,culf2024re,paddock2025satisfiability,Zeman} or polynomial-time solvable~\cite{kempe2010unique,Ji, AtseriasKS19,ciardo_quantum_minion,paddock2025satisfiability,bulatov2025satisfiability,levene2026unique}, the complexity is unknown for most classes of languages, due to the lack of a general approach for studying them with unified tools.